-Generally caused by severe inflammation, or a post-surgical or post-traumatic event in the abdomen or pelvis, peritonitis is a serious, potentially life-threatening condition that needs to be addressed right away.
-When it occurs, the membrane that covers the abdominal and pelvic organs becomes inflamed.
-Next, the inflammation or infection often begins to spread throughout the interstitial spaces of the abdominopelvic cavity – the spaces between organs, muscles, glands and support structures.
+Generally caused by severe inflammation, or a post-surgical or post-traumatic event in the abdomen or pelvis, peritonitis is a serious, potentially life-threatening condition that needs to be addressed immediately.
+When it occurs, the membrane covering the abdominal and pelvic organs becomes inflamed.
+Next, the inflammation or infection can spread throughout the interstitial spaces of the abdominopelvic cavity – the spaces between organs, muscles, glands and support structures.
 Frequent causes of peritonitis in our patients include burst appendix, ruptured cysts, infection or leakage of bowel contents into the abdomen following surgery.

 The body’s first response to peritonitis is to form adhesions – internal scars that surround traumatized tissues to start the body’s repair process.
-Responding to the peritonitis, doctors may initiate a surgery to repair the cause and will often directly administer antibiotics to the inflamed tissues.
-Unfortunately, medical studies show that the surgery generally causes more adhesions to form.
-In these cases, the patient is typically faced with severe adhesion formation – first, from the peritonitis and, second, from the body’s need to help from the surgery.
+Responding to the peritonitis, doctors may initiate a surgery to repair the cause and will often directly administer antibiotics to the inflamed tissues, deep within the abdomen or pelvis.
+Unfortunately, medical studies show that surgery in these areas generally causes more adhesions to form.
+Thus, the patient is often faced with severe adhesion formation – first, as a response to the peritonitis, second, as a natural part of the process of healing from surgery.

-Post-surgical and post-peritonitis adhesions tend to form between and attach to digestive, reproductive, and endocrine organs throughout the abdomen and pelvis.
-When they attach to nerves, they can cause pain.
+Post-surgical and post-peritonitis adhesions tend to attach to digestive, reproductive, and endocrine organs throughout the abdomen and pelvis.
+When this happens, they can act like glue, binding those structures in straight-jacket like bonds, estimated at 2,000 pounds per square inch (140 kilos per square centimeter.)
+When adhesions wrap around nerves, they can cause pain.
 Adhesions at muscles decrease normal mobility.
 When they form at an organ, they can decrease the function of that organ, whether it is reproductive, digestive or endocrine.

 Since their doctor cannot see the adhesions on diagnostic tests, the patient may be referred from specialist to specialist, looking for relief from their symptoms.
-At last, the physician may suggest that the patient see a psychiatrist because the pain is “all in your head.”
 In short, adhesion pain can often be a source of frustration and mild to debilitating pain.

 Over the last 25 years, our therapists have dedicated much of their professional careers to decreasing and eliminating adhesions, non-surgically.
-Our network of clinics has treated hundreds of patients who came to us with peritonitis adhesions.
+Our network of clinics has treated hundreds of patients who came to us with adhesions that formed after peritonitis.
 Most complained of significant, often unexplained pain.
 Patients typically report unexplained pain and tightness in the abdomen and pelvis.
 The pain can be constant or intermittent, and may increase with certain movements or activities such as bowel movements, sexual intercourse or diet changes.

-Results of this therapy are generally very good to excellent; many of the patients we treated for peritonitis adhesions tell us “You gave me back my life.”
+Results for these patients are generally very good to excellent after therapy; many of the patients we treated for peritonitis adhesions tell us “You gave me back my life.”
 We believe therapy is generally successful for two reasons:

 - It pulls apart adhesions non-surgically, like pulling apart the run in a three-dimensional sweater or pulling out the strands of a nylon rope.